 - The Simplified Home Office Deduction is far more convenient, and requires less paperwork to do properly.

-Why people shouldn’t use the home office deduction
+Challenges with the home office deduction

 - If you use the standard home office deduction method and eventually sell your home at a profit, you will have have to pay a capital gains tax on the total amount of depreciation deductions you took while you were living there.
 Meaning you have to put even extra effort into tracking, and then return some of your savings when you sell the house.